jailop/tensor/python/README.md

 # Tensor4D Python Bindings

+**Disclaimer**: This is a personal project to learn about numerical computing and optimization techniques.
+It is only intended to be used for educative purposes and not at all for production use.

-Python bindings for the Tensor4D C++ tensor library, providing high-performance tensor operations with a NumPy-like interface.
+Python bindings for the Tensor C++ tensor library, providing tensor operations with a NumPy-like interface.

 ## Features